Kraus-Ivan/Kraus-Ivan/README.md

 # 💫 About Me:
-🔭 I’m currently working on something surely<br>⚡Learning C# and some front-end stuff
+🔭 I’m currently working on something surely<br>

 ## 🌐 Socials: